The BFD | Today in Rock History

 Today in Rock History:

+Born today in 1945, Ron Dante (Carmine Granito) singer with the 1960’s cartoon band The Archies.

+Born today in 1947 Donna Godchaux (Donna Thatcher) singer with The Grateful Dead.

-Born today in 1952, Joe Strummer (John Mellor) singer and guitarist with The Clash.
+Born today in 1948, David Marks singer, songwriter and guitarist with The Beach Boys.

+Died today in 2006, Bruce Gary drummer with The Knack aged 54.

-Born today in 1952, Glenn Hughes songwriter, singer and bassist with Trapeze and Deep Purple.
+Died today in 2018, Edward “Ed” King singer, songwriter, guitarist and bassist with Strawberry Alarm Clock and Lynyrd Skynyrd.

-Today in 1965, “Out Of Our Heads” by the Rolling Stones went to number 1 on the US album chart.

 Please feel free to share this article to a social media platform of your choice.
 Help keep rock alive!